jdede/inet-showcases/docs/wireless/crosstalk/index.md

 TODO: what is it ?
 TODO: it is not just part of the radio medium but transmitters and receivers...they need to be compatible
 ```

+The analog signal representation refers to how signal power is represented physically in the time and frequency domains.
 The analog signal representation is implemented by the analog models in INET.
 The analog model is part of the radio medium module.
 INET has various analog signal representation model types.
 The two main types are **scalar** and **dimensional**.
 In a scalar representation, the signal is represented by a power level that is constant in both frequency and time, and is described by two values: a center frequency and a bandwidth.
 Two scalar transmissions can only interfere if the frequency and bandwidth of two transmission are exactly identical.
 Partially overlapping signals cause an error, but completely non-overlapping signals are allowed by the scalar model.)